Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

 So...
 How Safe Is Cairo Really?

-Cairo is an extremely fun city which offers a lot in terms of business, shopping, amusement and history with many churches and other historical buildings, especially in Old Cairo.
+Cairo is an extremely fun city that offers a lot in terms of business, shopping, amusement and history with many churches and other historical buildings, especially in Old Cairo.

-If you want to feel safe while in Cairo, you should follow some advice, such as avoid eye contact with strangely looking people, keep an eye on your possessions and be rude, because the politeness is only perceived as weakness.
+If you want to feel safe while in Cairo, you should follow some advice, such as avoiding eye contact with strange-looking people, keep an eye on your possessions and be rude, because politeness is only perceived as weakness.

-- Visas - If you come as a tourist, there is a 30-day visa which can be obtained at the airport and it costs $25 USD.
+- Visas - If you come as a tourist, there is a 30-day visa that can be obtained at the airport and it costs $25.
 Another solution for getting a visa is in the Egyptian embassy before coming to Egypt.
 For all the information, you can visit certain sites online.

 - Currency - The Egyptian pound is the official currency in Egypt.
 ATMs and cash machines are available in all the major cities in the country.
 Since you need to exchange your money, the most advisable is to do that at the airport, where you might not get the best rates, but you will certainly avoid false banknotes.

 - Weather - The weather in the desert is characterized by hot days and cool nights.
-Winter lasts from November to April and summer season is from May to October.
-The best time for visiting Cairo is period from November to March, when sporadic hot winds blow from the desert and cover the whole of Cairo in a dust.
+Winter lasts from November to April and the summer season is from May to October.
+The best time for visiting Cairo is the period from November to March when sporadic hot winds blow from the desert and cover the whole of Cairo in the dust.
 These dust storms are great for tourists to see.
-Tourists need to be aware that all the hotels have air-conditioners, but very little of them have a heater.
+Tourists need to be aware that all the hotels have air-conditioners, but very few of them have a heater.